nashville-software-school/client-side-mastery/book-1-the-novice/chapters/BASIC_DATA_STRUCTURES.md

 ## Object Representation of Things

-The first step in the process is defining object in code that represent each fish.
+The first step in the process is defining an object in code that represent each fish.
 That's the main purpose of an object - representing real-world things in code.

 Before you figure out how to represent a fish, let's look at how you might represent a menu item in a restaurant as an object in code.
 How about a menu item at a fast food restaurant.
 What are some common properties of the menu items?